%2F%2Fusers%2F114b8f2c-bf90-471c-8526-e2bdd5947600%2Fratecard%2Fb0e4abda-5bf8-45ef-8ae6-547ab9674087.jpg&w=1200&q=75)

 "Always good fishing with captain Jordan!
 Can catch just about anything!" - Allen

-Snook: These hard-fighting linesiders are the prize of many Florida anglers.
-Known for their explosive strikes and acrobatic jumps, snook love to hang around structure like mangroves and dock pilings.
-They're most active in the warmer months, and catching a big one is sure to test your drag and your nerves.
+Snook: These hard-fighting linesiders are a favorite among Florida anglers.
+Known for their explosive strikes and acrobatic jumps, snook can be found lurking around structure like mangroves and docks.
+They're most active during the warmer months, but we can still find them year-round.
+The thrill of battling a big snook on light tackle is something you won't soon forget.

 September 24, 2024